 The tongue piercing is an interesting thing.
 It can be done straight down the middle, horizontally, one on each side of the tongue; it's a very fun piercing.
 Not only is it super cool, but it can come in handy at times too.

 Thinking about getting it pierced?
 If you want to do it, then do it.
 It only hurts for a second and the healing is a piece of cake.
 You can 'play' with your tongue ring.
-It's always cool to be the one person with a pierced tongue.
-They're not as mainstream as some piercings.
+It's always cool to be the one person with a pierced tongue—they're not as mainstream as you might think.
 I've loved mine since the day I got it.
-It's a great form of self expression, or even good for plain rebelliousness or wanting to have a cool looking tongue.
+It's a great form of self-expression, good for plain rebelliousness, or even just wanting to have a cool-looking tongue.

-Find yourself a reputable piercer.
 Don't let your friend do it, PLEASE.
-Make sure they're super clean and professional.
+Make sure whoever you go to is super clean and professional.
 They should also give you care directions as well.
 Everything I typed here is basically what my piercer told me.
 They should sound like they know what they're talking about.
 Things should be sterilized and needles should be brand new.

 Now that wasn't as bad as you thought it would be, right?
 Now your piercer should give you directions to follow.
 LISTEN TO THEM.
 And me.

 Alright, so you've just left the piercer and you're on your way to get the stuff you need.
 But wait!
 What do you need?
-You will need to buy some kind of alcohol free mouthwash.
-I used Biotene.
-It worked great.
-As long as you have some salt and water at your house, then you don't need anything else.
+You will need to buy some kind of alcohol-free mouthwash.
+I used Biotene, and it worked great.
+Otherwise, as long as you have some salt and water at your house, then you don't need anything else.
 You could pick up sea salt if you want to do the whole natural thing.

-Now you're going home, tongue doesn't really hurt too much yet, you're just mad about this huge barbell in your mouth.
+Now you're going home.
+Your tongue doesn't really hurt too much yet, you're just mad about this huge barbell in your mouth.
 Don't worry, that can downsize in a few days when the swelling goes down.
 Yes, it is going to swell a lot, but don't panic.